Social Icons

 Directed by Christopher McQuarrie

-Mission: Impossible – Fallout is the sixth installment in the Mission: Impossible film series and arguably one of the best of the six.
-Now the movie is considerably long in length so prep yourself to sit through over two hours, but don’t be alarmed it will be worth it.
+Mission: Impossible – Fallout is the sixth installment in the Mission: Impossible film series and arguably one of the best of the bunch.
+Now, the movie is considerably long, so prep yourself to sit through over two hours—but don’t be alarmed, it’ll be worth it.

-Do note, it has been a long time since Tom Cruise have done something worth watching.
-Hell, it has been a while since Tom Cruise did a movie that was a clear box office success.
+Do note, it’s been a long time since Tom Cruise has done something worth watching.
+Hell, it’s been a while since Tom Cruise starred in a movie that was a clear box office success.

-This movie is critically and commercially successful, with stunts and cool action sequences, to keep you glued.
-The story is nerve racking and the screenplay is inviting making it sure that a part seven could be possible if the money recouped is good enough.
+This movie, however, is both critically and commercially successful, with stunts and cool action sequences that keep you glued.
+The story is nerve-racking, and the screenplay is inviting, making it clear that a part seven could be possible if the money recouped is good enough.

-The story goes, Ethan Hunt (Tom Cruise) is called in for a new mission, which as usual is not in the books and almost can’t be done.
-After the capture of Lark (Sean Harris) his group has not packed it in, calling themselves The Apostles.
-They have come into possession of three plutonium balls which is believed will be used for terrorist attacks.
+The story goes like this: Ethan Hunt (Tom Cruise) is called in for a new mission, which, as usual, is off the books and almost impossible to pull off.
+After the capture of Lark (Sean Harris), his group—now calling themselves The Apostles—hasn’t given up.
+They’ve come into possession of three plutonium cores, which are believed to be intended for terrorist attacks.

-Ethan and his IMF team are tasked with retrieving the three plutonium balls.
-They came up with a plan to retrieve the balls, but everything failed when Ethan scarified the mission to save his friend Luther (Ving Rhames).
+Ethan and his IMF team are tasked with retrieving the plutonium cores.
+They come up with a plan, but everything falls apart when Ethan sacrifices the mission to save his friend Luther (Ving Rhames).

-Unhappy with the turn of events CIA Director Sloane places operative August Walker into Ethan's team to monitor the retrieval of the plutonium.
+Unhappy with the turn of events, CIA Director Sloane assigns operative August Walker to Ethan's team to monitor the retrieval of the plutonium.

-A new plan is put into action, but as usual things did not go according to plan.
-Ethan is implicated and seen as the man behind all the crime that has been going on for years and worse still, he must help break out Lark.
+A new plan is put into action, but, as usual, things don’t go according to plan.
+Ethan is implicated and seen as the man behind all the crimes that have been going on for years.
+To make matters worse, he must help break out Lark.

-Many of the old team are packaged together for this.
-Other than Cruise, Rhames and Simon Pegg we had Rebecca Ferguson, Sean Harris, Michelle Monaghan and Alec Baldwin, all reprising their roles from previous films.
+Many of the old team members are back for this installment.
+Alongside Cruise, Rhames, and Simon Pegg, we have Rebecca Ferguson, Sean Harris, Michelle Monaghan, and Alec Baldwin, all reprising their roles from previous films.

-The fun addition to this crew is Henry Cavill (August Walker).
-He gave a performance that made me think of him differently as an actor worth recognizing for a job well done.
+The fun addition to this crew is Henry Cavill as August Walker.
+He delivers a performance that made me see him in a new light—as an actor worth recognizing for a job well done.

-This action spy film is written, produced and directed by Christopher McQuarrie.
-McQuarrie also was the man behind the fifth installment Mission: Impossible Rouge Nation (2015).
+This action spy film is written, produced, and directed by Christopher McQuarrie, who also helmed the fifth installment, Mission: Impossible – Rogue Nation (2015).

-I took my time before seeing this movie, much because I’m not too much of a fan of sequels, but in the end it was worth it.
+I took my time before seeing this movie, mostly because I’m not too much of a fan of sequels, but in the end, it was worth it.

 The Spy Who Dumped Me (2018)